snakemode/depict-it/readme.md

 }
 ```

-You'll notice the code here increments `this.submitted` - each time our `waitUntil` condition runs, it's checking what the current value of `this.submitted` is, and when `this.submitted` finally reaches the target `state.players.length`.
+Notice that the code here increments `this.submitted` - each time the `waitUntil` condition runs, it is checking what the current value of `this.submitted` is, and when `this.submitted` finally reaches the target `state.players.length`.

-Our `waitUntil` call, also takes a timeout value - in this example it's the `instance variable` `this.waitForUsersFor` which is prvoided in our constructor.
+The `waitUntil` call, also takes a timeout value - in this example it's the `instance variable` `this.waitForUsersFor` which is prvoided in our constructor.
 If our `callback condition` hasn't been reached by the time we reach this `timeout` value, the `Promise` will be rejected, and an `exception` will be thrown.

 In the real handler, we have some code there to make sure that each of our `Game Stacks` is in a valid state.

 Each of the handlers that require user input follows this pattern.

 # The game UI